Modify your site design with Creative Exchange Live

 Enter your credentials to log in.

-Now you can run the gulp task that makes changes to your site design that are immediately synchronized to your site.
+Now you can run the Gulp task that will make changes to your site design that are immediately synchronized to your site.

 For example, you can add a class to style a rendering and, immediately after refreshing the page, the style is available for selection.